Additional

 • existing task APIs remain supported

-• Mission Control and task surfaces observe the backing task or team run created by the managed session
+• Mission Control and task surfaces observe the backing task or team run created by each managed session

 Control-Plane Surface